Abrikosov vortex

-In superconductivity, a fluxon (also called an Abrikosov vortex or quantum vortex) is a vortex of supercurrent in a type-II superconductor, used by Soviet physicist Alexei Abrikosov to explain magnetic behavior of type-II superconductors.
+In superconductivity, an Abrikosov vortex (also called quantum vortex or a fluxon) is a vortex of supercurrent in a type-II superconductor, used by Soviet physicist Alexei Abrikosov to explain magnetic behavior of type-II superconductors in 1957.
 Abrikosov vortices occur generically in the Ginzburg–Landau theory of superconductivity.

 Overview

 The solution is a combination of fluxon solution by Fritz London, combined with a concept of core of quantum vortex by Lars Onsager.

 In the quantum vortex_{,} supercurrent circulates around the normal (i.e. non-superconducting) core of the vortex.
 The core has a size $\sim\xi$ — the superconducting coherence length (parameter of a Ginzburg–Landau theory).
 The supercurrents decay on the distance about $\lambda$ (London penetration depth) from the core.
 Note that in type-II superconductors $\lambda>\xi/\sqrt{2}$.
 The circulating supercurrents induce magnetic fields with the total flux equal to a single flux quantum $\Phi_0$.
 Therefore, an Abrikosov vortex is often called a fluxon.